The Astronomical Journal

 Spectroscopic observations for 315 emission-line galaxy (ELG) candidates from the KPNO International Spectroscopic Survey (KISS) have been obtained using the MDM Observatory 2.4 m telescope on Kitt Peak.
 KISS is a wide-field objective-prism survey for extragalactic emission-line objects that has cataloged over 2200 ELG candidates to date.
 Spectroscopic follow-up observations are being carried out to study the characteristics of the survey objects.
 The observational data presented here include redshifts, reddening estimates, line equivalent widths, Hα line fluxes, and emission-line ratios.
 The galaxies have been classified based on their emission-line characteristics.
 The procedure for selecting the ELG candidates in KISS is found to be very reliable: 93% of the candidates in this sample are verified to have emission lines.
 A comparison of objective-prism survey data—redshifts, Hα line fluxes, and equivalent widths—to the long-slit measurements shows good overall agreement.

 Jangren, Anna; Wegner, Gary; Salzer, John J.; Werk, Jessica K.; and Gronwall, Caryl, "Spectroscopy of KISS Emission-Line Galaxy Candidates.
 III.
 A Second Set of MDM Observations" (2005).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2097.